hackwestern/hackwestern/README.md

 ## Pre-requisites

 - Linux, MacOS, or Windows with [Windows Subsystem For Linux](https://learn.microsoft.com/en-us/windows/wsl/about) installed.
-- Node version 16.14.0 or higher (Node 12.x and 14.x have reached end-of-life as of April 2023) with `npm`.
+- Node version 16.14.0 or higher (Node 12.x and 14.x have reached end-of-life as of April 2023) with `npm`, I'd recommend Node 20.12.2 as it's the most recent LTS version.
 - A modern browser (Chrome 64+, Edge 79+, Firefox 67+, Safari 12+, etc).
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) or an alternative such as [colima](https://github.com/abiosoft/colima).
 - Git installed, GitHub account setup.
 Been added to our Hack Western GitHub organization.
-  [ ] Hack cloned this repository, and `cd` into it.
+- Have cloned this repository, and `cd` into it.

 ## Development Start